deployn/astro-deploy/Readme.md

 - Delete /src/pages/recipes.astro
 - `pnpm remove @directus/sdk`

-If you want to use Directus, make sure to grant the view permission to the public for the collection and `directus_fields` in your Directus dashboard.
+If you want to use Directus, make sure to grant the view permission to the public for the collection(s) you want to use and `directus_fields` in your Directus dashboard.
 Adjust the /src/lib/directus for your content.

 ### Add shadcn/ui components